 A petition is a written request for the waiver of a Faculty's academic regulation or deadline.
-Before initiating a petition, you are advised to review University and Faculty rules and regulations in the Undergraduate Calendar and petition deadlines.
+Before initiating a petition, you are advised to review University and Faculty rules and regulations in the Undergraduate Calendars and Financial Petition.

 Who is this page for?